Abiodun475/Readme.md/README.md

 Race Condition (TOCTOU)
 # Web Application Security Assessment: Core Banking Concurrency Vulnerability

+## Legal Disclaimer

+This project and accompanying documentation are intended strictly for educational and authorized security research purposes within controlled lab environments.
+No real-world banking infrastructure or unauthorized systems were targeted.
+All sensitive data, IP addresses, session tokens, and identifiers have been sanitized or redacted.
+The content is provided to demonstrate secure coding weaknesses, race condition exploitation mechanics, and defensive remediation strategies for application security learning purposes only.

 ## Executive Summary
 [cite_start]A critical **Time-of-Check to Time-of-Use (TOCTOU) Race Condition** was identified within the funds-transfer and credit-recharge mechanisms of the target application[cite: 3]. [cite_start]The platform fails to process balance validation and account adjustments as an atomic transaction[cite: 4]. [cite_start]By issuing synchronized concurrent requests, an attacker can bypass transaction limits and account balance verifications[cite: 5]. [cite_start]This flaw allows users to generate unbacked credit, manipulate balances, and execute unauthorized transfers[cite: 6].